Mary Jane Watson: Early history

-Mary Jane is depicted as an extremely beautiful, green-eyed redhead and was the primary romantic interest of Peter Parker for the majority of the forty years between her first full appearance in 1966 and the One More Day story in 2007 (Peter and Mary Jane married in 1987).
+Of Scottish descent Mary Jane is depicted as an extremely beautiful, green-eyed redhead and was the primary romantic interest of Peter Parker for the majority of the forty years between her first full appearance in 1966 and the One More Day story in 2007 (Peter and Mary Jane married in 1987).
 Initially, she competed with others for Peter's affection, most prominently with Gwen Stacy and the Black Cat.
 Mary Jane's relatively unknown early life was eventually explored in The Amazing Spider-Man #259.

 Early issues of The Amazing Spider-Man featured a running joke about Peter dodging his Aunt May's attempts to set him up with "that nice Watson girl next-door", whom Peter had not yet met and assumed would not be his type, since his aunt liked her (in the Parallel Lives graphic novel an identical scenario is shown between Mary Jane and her Aunt Anna).
 Mary Jane made her first actual appearance in The Amazing Spider-Man #25 (June 1965), although her face was obscured.
 However, she was seen by both Liz Allan and Betty Brant, who are both shocked by how attractive she is.
 It is not until The Amazing Spider-Man #42 (November 1966) that her face is actually seen.
-In that issue, on the last page, Peter finally meets her, and he is stunned by her beauty even as she speaks the now-famous line: "Face it, Tiger... you just hit the jackpot!"
+In that issue, on the last page, Peter finally meets her, and he is stunned by her beauty even as she speaks the now-famous line: "Face it, Tiger… you just hit the jackpot!"

 Peter begins to date her, much to the annoyance of Gwen Stacy.
 However, they eventually become irritated with each other and Peter subsequently chooses to date Gwen.
 Mary Jane, who becomes Harry Osborn's former love interest and former girlfriend for about a year, remains a close friend to Peter and Gwen.
 Despite her enjoyment of life, her friendships, and dating, Mary Jane refuses to be tied down for too long.
 When her relationship with Harry Osborn comes to an end, it has significant impact on Harry, driving him to a drug overdose.
 This in turn creates a boomerang effect, driving his father Norman Osborn to the brink of insanity, temporarily restoring his memories as the Green Goblin.